lucasjoliveau/doc/fr/developer/tutorials/web.md

 these later, for now let’s focus on the web-related content, in the `static` folder.

-Files used in the « web » side of an Odoo module must be placed in a `static` folder so they are available to a web browser, files outside that folder can not be fetched by browsers.
+Files used in the « web » side of an Konvergo ERP module must be placed in a `static` folder so they are available to a web browser, files outside that folder can not be fetched by browsers.
 The `src/css`, `src/js` and `src/xml` sub-folders are conventional and not strictly necessary.